-The history of the Far West is a tail entwined with triumphs and trials.
+The history of the Far West is a tale entwined with triumphs and trials.
 The establishment of the region can be credited to a series of expeditions and the discovery of a rich ore-body.
 It is important that respect is given to the Aboriginal people who lived on the land for many years before European settlement.

 Major Thomas Mitchell is the first European surveyor and explorer to visit the area.